xcsp3team/PyCSP3-models/README.md

-# Repository of PyCSP3 Models
+# PyCSP3 Models (and Data)

 PyCSP3 is a Python library allowing us to write models of combinatorial constrained problems in a declarative way.
 See [pycsp3.org](https://pycsp3.org)

-In this repository, you will find **more than 300 models** for various kinds of problems, from frameworks known as CSP (Constraint Satisfaction Problem) and COP (
+In this repository, you will find **more than 300 models** for various kinds of problems, together with some data files, from frameworks known as CSP (Constraint Satisfaction Problem) and COP (
 Constraint Optimization Problem).
 These models are classified in five main directories, listed below: